Internet Providers That Make It Easy to Switch

 T-Mobile 5G Home Internet

-Similar to Spectrum and Verizon, T-Mobile 5G Home Internet offers new users up to a $750 reimbursement for termination fees.
-It also doesn’t require contracts with its plans, eliminating ETFs for its customers should they switch away from T-Mobile.
-The cherry on top is its affordability, since T-Mobile’s 5G Home Internet plans start at $20 per month.
+Similar to Spectrum and Verizon, T-Mobile 5G Home Internet will cover up to $750 for termination fees when you switch providers.
+T-Mobile 5G Home Internet also doesn’t require contracts with its plans, eliminating ETFs for its customers should they switch away from T-Mobile.
+The cherry on top is its affordability, since T-Mobile’s 5G Home Internet plans start at $50 per month (with AutoPay).

 Xfinity